Malerisaurus: Etymology

 Malerisaurus was named by Sankar Chatterjee in 1980 and the type species is Malerisaurus robinsonae named in honour of the British Paleontologist who worked in India, Pamela Lamplugh Robinson.
 A second species, M. langstoni, was named by him in 1986.
 The generic name is derived from the name of the Lower Maleri Formation, where the holotype of the type species was collected, and sauros, Greek for "lizard".
 The specific name of M. langstoni honors the American paleontologist and professor Wann Langston, Jr.

+Classification

+In their 2024 review of Malerisaurus, Sengupta, Ezcurra & Bandyopadhyay analyzed its phylogenetic placement within Azendohsauridae.
+They recovered Malerisaurus langstoni as the sister taxon to Puercosuchus, with this clade in turn sister to Malerisaurus robinsonae, together forming the clade Malerisaurinae.
+Their results are displayed in the cladogram below: